Home and Community Based Settings (HCBS) Rule

 Section 1915(c) of the Act allows States to provide home and community based services to people who would otherwise require institutional care and is the major tool for meeting rising demand for long-term services and supports.

-Montana currently administers two Medicaid Waiver programs which are 1915(c) waivers: the Children’s Autism Waiver (0667);and the Comprehensive Waiver (0208).
+Montana currently administers one Medicaid Waiver program which is a 1915(c) waiver: the Comprehensive Waiver (0208).

 0208 Comprehensive Waiver